ZoeLeBlanc/IntroToDH2020/week10/Tuesday/PITCHME.md

 ---
 #### Making Arguments with Humanities Data

-*How would you summarize Mullen, Lincoln, and Weingart's approaches for dealing with making arguments with data in DH?
-Why is data analysis often seen as not new?
+*Why is data analysis often seen as not new in the humanities?
 What is confabulation?
 What is the value of showing blank plots?*

 ---
 #### Making Arguments with Humanities Data